-As busy as spring is and with dozens of tasks to do before the last day of school, it’s hard to think ahead to what you’ll be doing months from now—especially when COVID-19 has changed everything.
+As busy as spring is and with dozens of tasks to do before the last day of school, it’s hard to think ahead to what you’ll be doing months from now.
 But if you take some time now to think through a few back-to-school tasks, you can help get your group up and running in no time in fall.

 1. Figure out whether there’s money in the budget that you can carry over to kick off the next school year.